GBoyadzhiev/legal/magic-colouring/terms-of-use.md

 **Last updated:** October 2025

-Welcome to **Magic Colouring** — a fun, creative coloring app made for kids.
+Welcome to **Magic Colouring** — a fun, creative coloring app made for children.
 By using the app, you agree to the following terms:

 ## 1. Purpose